Indiana Pacers at Miami Heat Preview

 TV: Fox Sports Sun

-VITALS: The Heat and Pacers meet for the first of three matchups this regular season, with the second one this Sunday.
+VITALS: The Heat and Pacers meet for the second of three matchups this regular season, after just playing Indiana this past Friday.
 Last season, Miami won the season series, 3-1.
-The Heat are 50-67 all-time versus Indiana during the regular season, including 39-20 in home games and 11-47 in road games.
-The Heat are only allowing opponents to shoot 44.1 percent from the field while also holding opponents to just 39.9 points in the paint, both the lowest in the NBA.
-Miami is also ranked second in opponent field goals made per game (38.3), third in points allowed (106.8), third in defensive rating (108.2) and fourth in opponent fast break points (10.4) ...
-For the Heat, Avery Bradley (calf) and Andre Iguodala (hip) are questionable and Gabe Vincent (knee) is probable and Trevor Ariza (protocol) is out.
+The Heat are 50-68 all-time versus Indiana during the regular season, including 39-21 in home games and 11-47 in road games ...
+Heat forward Duncan Robinson has connected on 138 three-point field goals this season, the sixth most in the NBA ...
+Forward Jimmy Butler has shot at least 50 percent from the field in eight-straight games For the Heat, Avery Bradley (calf) and Udonis Haslem (health protocol) are out.
+Guard Goran Dragic (back) and forward Andre Iguodala (hip) are questionable and guard Gabe Vince (knee) is probable.

 Projected starting lineups: